Workers’ Comp Benefits in Denver, are they Really Enough?

 - 5% State and Local Government

 Taxpayers, through Medicare and Medicaid alone, end up paying almost 19 percent of the medical costs of these injuries.
 See Journal of Occupational and Environmental Medicine, 54:445-450 (2012).
 The OSHA report also states that the costs associated with these injuries that workers’ compensation does not cover or which “the social safety net” does not cover, increases financial burden on injured low-wage earners and their families, and thus, places extreme financial constraints on those families.
 Therefore, these constraints create a huge social problem—income inequality.
+It’s not unheard of for injured workers to have to take high-interest loans or turn to fundraising sites such as GoFundMe to cover high medical expenses.

 Additionally, according to the report, less than 40% of eligible workers apply for workers’ compensation benefits.
 And those with work illnesses are even less likely.
 One study estimated that up to 97% of workers with an on-the-job related illness are uncompensated.
 See JP Leigh and JA Robbins, Occupational disease and workers’ compensation: coverage, costs, and consequences, Milbank Quarterly, 2:689-721 (2004).